About

 What this is for

-Small, careful things, together.
-A trading template that does one job.
-A degree planner that does one job.
-An essay about a path no one walks.
-The business model is nine dollars for a finished template, one-time, no subscription, no course, no Discord, no upsell.
+Quiet, careful pieces, and a place to keep them.
 The writing is free and will stay that way.
 The site is flat HTML and loads fast because there is no analytics, no popup, no newsletter bar, and no tracking.
 That is a choice, not an oversight.